IndicFontbook/Fontbook/README.md

 Contributing
 ------------

-You need not know TeX to contibute!.
-You may contribute the content for this collaboratively edited document by any convenient method- eg: filing an issue here with content, mailing the content to santhosh dot thottingal at gmail dot com etc
+You need not know TeX to contribute!
+You may contribute the content for this collaboratively edited document by any convenient method - eg: filing an issue here with content, mailing the content to: santhosh dot thottingal at gmail dot com etc